Love Affair; Or The Case of the Missing Switchboard Operator

 Featured:

-Love Affair; Or The Case of the Missing Switchboard Operator (Ljubavni slucaj ili tragedija sluzbenice P.T.T. in Serbian) is a film made in 1967 in Yugoslavia.
-Directed by Dušan Makavejev.
+Love Affair, or the Case of the Missing Switchboard Operator (Ljubavni slučaj ili tragedija službenice P.T.T.) is a 1967 Yugoslav film directed by Dušan Makavejev.

 Plot

-A sexologist in his office talks about the history of sex.
+The film begins with a sexologist in his office, talking about the history of sex.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Love Affair; Or The Case of the Missing Switchboard Operator" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Love Affair, or the Case of the Missing Switchboard Operator" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools